 The most common areas that patients complain about foot pain are; heel pain, arch pain, and forefoot pain (under the ball of the foot or the toes).
 Foot pain can hinder your ability to walk, run or exercise.

-At our office, we take care of many patients who suffer needlessly with foot pain and dysfunction.
+At our office, we take care of many patients who suffer needlessly from foot pain and dysfunction.

 Everybody has individual footwear needs that are unique.
 Therefore, instead of making a blanket statement and recommending one particular brand of shoes, you should take your time and make sure you get fitted appropriately and try on several different pairs.
 Here are a few tips to keep in mind when selecting a new pair of tennis shoes:

-- Be sure to have both feet measured by a store rep. Often times one foot is slightly larger than the other.
-If size difference is significant for you (such as a half-size difference), purchase your shoes for the larger foot.
+1. Be sure to have both feet measured by a store rep. Often times one foot is slightly larger than the other.
+If the size difference is significant for you (such as a half-size difference), purchase your shoes for the larger foot.

-- Replace running shoes regularly.
+3. Replace running shoes regularly.
 Most running shoes should be replaced at approximately 300-400 miles of use.
 Even though the tread may appear to be well maintained, the midsole will lose its shock-absorbing qualities.
-Continued use can cause increased micro-trauma to the feet and ankles, which can lead to foot pain, knee pain or shin splints while running.
+Continued use can cause increased micro-trauma to the feet and ankles, which can lead to foot pain, knee pain, or shin splints while running.

 Even if you wear the highest quality shoes and change them regularly, doesn’t mean you won’t develop a musculoskeletal foot condition at some point.
 Most foot problems are related to a structural imbalance involving the muscles, bones, and joints.
 These structural imbalances can be helped through specific chiropractic adjustments to the foot and ankle.